 Tips for Getting Your Mind Prepared:

 - Inform yourself.
 So many people bumble through life paying more attention to silly things (video games and the Kardashians, people?)
 SERIOUSLY: Take some time to read (or listen on Audible) to books in the survival or preparedness genre.
 Chances are, you may really enjoy them.
 There are also lots of websites you can find information on what you need to know.
 But here's the thing: You need to be aware that much of this information has an emphasis on building fear.
 Learn to discern between fear-mongering and what you should truly be considering.
-And please stop wasting your intelligent mind on garbage (and your kids' minds, too).

 - Plan Safety Drills For and With Your Family.
 Just the action of thinking through what you and your family would do in various emergency events will help you think through what you need to do to have a prepared mind.